danielpalen/tucan-grades/README.md

 pip3 install robobrowser
 ```

+You also need to provide the scripy with some information in a file called ```config.json```.
+An
+example can be found in the ```config_sample.json``` file.
+You can just fill in the information and rename the file.
+Basically you habe to provide the following things:

+- user id to log into tucan
+- password to log into tucan
+- tucan email adress (@stud.tu-darmstadt.de)
+- general email adress you want the new grades to be sent to

 You can then run this script repeatedly in a cronjob to check tucan every couple of minutes.
 ```
 crontab -e